jamescammarano/BearometricRadio/client/src/components/components/GoogleWeatherAPI/README.md

     </MapContainer>
 </GoogleApiWrapper>
 ```
+This only loads a map via premade components from
+`google-maps-react` and does nothing else.

 # Stop Reading Here!!!
 # Lets Get More Complicated After We Get A Working Product

-This only loads a map via premade components from
-`google-maps-react` and does nothing else.
+ Questions I Have / Things to try before we go on:
+ - How does <Map> get its og lat/lon?
+     - If its through device geolocation how do we add a search?
+     - if its through passing props where to pass the props?

-If we want to dynamically load the initia center
+If we want to dynamically load the initial center
 we need to pass it in as a prop:

 ```js